 There is already a direct train to King’s Cross – an area that has seen much rejuvenation and is now the home place of Google’s £1bn head office, that takes just 26 minutes.
 Stevenage is also about to become a lot better connected, with the Great Northern railway line being extended to connect Stevenage with other stations in London such as Farringdon and London Bridge, as well as places south of London such as Gatwick Airport and Brighton.
 We predict that with these improved connections to other London terminals and on towards Sussex, appetite for property and accommodation in the Hertfordshire town will soar.

-Central London is now almost completely unaffordable for the majority of those living in London.
+Central London is now almost completely unaffordable for the majority of people living in London; even those looking to buy flats.
 Consequently, people are moving to outer boroughs, and Redbridge has appeal.
 Boasting leafy suburban areas such as Woodford, Redbridge is known for its well-performing schools, excellent transport links and beautiful parks – including parts of Epping Forest.
-According to a survey conducted by the Office of National Statistics, Redbridge came top out of all London boroughs when residents were asked how satisfied they were with their life so it is little surprise that demand for property in the borough is high.
+According to a survey conducted by the Office of National Statistics, Redbridge came top out of all London boroughs when residents were asked how satisfied they were with their life so it is little surprise that this is one of the best places to invest in UK property 2018 and demand for property in the borough is on the rise.

 Landlord insurer Direct Line conducted research which found that properties on the Central line provided the best investment opportunities and many stations in Redbridge are served by that underground line.
 This is no surprise, as demand for property within the borough is clearly soaring.
-Between 2001 and 2011 the population of Redbridge rose by 15.3% to £278,970, and with more people gravitating towards the outer boroughs, we can only see property prices climbing.
+Between 2001 and 2011 house prices in Redbridge rose by 15.3% to £278,970, and with more people gravitating towards the outer boroughs, we can only see property prices climbing.

-Birmingham remains a UK property investment hotspot, and we can see it retaining that title well into 2018.
+Birmingham remains a UK property investment hotspot countinuously being one of the best places to buy to let, and we can see it retaining that title well into 2018.
 It was recently ranked in 21st position for its overall investment prospects in 2018 amongst both domestic and European rivals.
 The report named ‘Emerging Trends in Real Estate Europe’ was compiled by PwC and thinktank Urban Land Institute, based upon the opinion of over 800 real estate professionals in Europe including estate agents, investors and developers.

 Birmingham’s steady position as a property investment hotspot is also in part due to the enthusiasm it is receiving from global corporations.
 HSBC has announced that it is creating a new headquarters at the Arena centre, and HMRC are also setting up a new regional office in the city.
 The promise of new jobs will be chased by young professionals, who will be looking to settle down in the city and will require accommodation.